AndersDeath/diary2/000-current.md

 # 18 September - Monday - Yerevan - 354 day of immigration

-After getting thing that I will leave DR SMiLE
+After getting thing that I will leave DR SMiLE it becomes harder for me to make tasks.